 In other words, each stage should also include a PDCA cycle within it and you should constantly bear the mindset of reviewing your progress and outcome in all your actions.

 What is Personal PDCA all about?

 To sum up, PDCA, just like our Personal Growth Model, is all about continuous self-evaluation and improvement.
-It encourages self-discipline and repeated assessment of one’s goals, progress and results.
-With regular evaluation, one can identify their areas for improvement and make adjustments and come up with new measures accordingly to improve oneself, hence reaching our ultimate goals.
+It encourages self-discipline and repeated assessment of one’s goals, progress, and results.
+With regular evaluation, one can identify areas for improvement, make adjustments, and develop new measures accordingly to improve oneself, hence reaching our ultimate goals.